 In order to qualify for the Juris Doctor (J.D.)
 Degree, all students must have a cumulative grade point average of 70 or above to graduate.

 First-year students whose cumulative grade point average after completion of Torts,

-Criminal Law, and Contracts is 70 or above
+Criminal Law, and Contracts is 70 or above will be advanced to the second year in good standing.

 Academic Probation